 Forget takeout, this is FAKEout!
 I’m kicking off the weekend with one of my absolute favorite dinners, Orange Sesame Chicken served with perfectly steamed broccoli.
+The orange hoisin sauce is 100% amazing.
+When you eat it, it feels like a special occasion!
 Because when Friday night rolls around, I can’t help but to think about something a little more fun for dinner… except I don’t want to feel awful afterwards.

 That’s what’s so cool about this recipe – I came up with it as a real food version of my classic takeout favorite.
 And not to brag, but I’m getting pretty good at re-inventing classic Chinese takeout recipes (just check out my Kung Pao Chicken.
 But the best part?
 My kids LOVE it.
 They can be picky sometimes, sure, but they like this recipe a lot.
 And it makes me really happy to see them enjoying good meals made with whole ingredients.